What are the different types of online learning?

 Although the idea of studying online can be an unsettling prospect for many students, this type of learning (accelerated by the events of COVID-19) is now common place in educational institutions around the world.
 Many students may feel nervous or unprepared for their first class because they’ll have spent almost all of their education in the familiarity of a classroom, under the careful supervision of a tutor.
 But while participating in online classes and engaging in discussions with peers through platforms such as Teams, Zoom, or Tencent may seem unnerving at first, most students come to enjoy this more autonomous method of learning and soon appreciate the benefits of their new educational environment.

-To assist you with your transition to online, blended or hybrid learning, we explore the different scenarios for online studying (Lesson 1), the challenges to expect when studying online (Lesson 2), and the top tips for ensuring remote-learning success (Lesson 3).
-By completing these three lessons and their related lesson worksheets, you should feel more confident and comfortable when beginning your programme of study in a digital classroom.
+To assist you with your transition to online, blended or hybrid learning, we explore the different scenarios for online studying (Chapter 1), the challenges to expect when studying online (Chapter 2), and the top tips for ensuring remote-learning success (Chapter 3).
+By completing these three chapters and their related chapter worksheets, you should feel more confident and comfortable when beginning your programme of study in a digital classroom.
 Let’s begin by first discussing the most common online scenarios in which you may soon be learning.

 Scenario 1: Library Research